chevereto/v4-docs/guides/server/vps.md

 # 🏝 VPS

 ::: tip
-There's no *better* or *worse* deploy alternative.
-Chevereto can be deployed anywhere and if this guide doesn't suit your needs don't hesitate to check our other guides.
+The *best* deploy alternative for Chevereto is [Docker](../docker/README.md).
+But Chevereto can be deployed anywhere and this guide may suit your needs.
 :::

 VPS stands for Virtual Private Server which for our purpose is described as the type of server where you get root access to install Linux on it.

-This deploy alternative provides superb customization and it runs on cheap machines.
+This deploy alternative provides superb customization.
 But it comes at a cost as it requires complete system administration.
-If you are used to the command line this will be dead easy for you.

-I've used VPS for about ten years.
-For experienced users which know are doing and don't need a user interface this is the recommended alternative to run Chevereto.
+For experienced legacy users this is a good alternative to run Chevereto.

 ## Repository